Legion of Honor Wedding - San Francisco City Hall

 Convenient San Francisco Location

 The Legion of Honor is located out towards the Avenues.
 This makes a trip out there in the afternoon, a reverse commute.
 Less time sitting in traffic and more time taking pictures!
 It also happens to be very close to some other iconic and amazing San Francisco locations.
 The Trail head to Lands End is barely 4 minutes away by car and you could actually walk it if you prefer.
 A few more blocks down the road, you run into Bakers Beach.
-This beach is quite often requested by our brides and grooms, so that works out great in terms of scheduling.
+This beach is quite often requested by our brides and grooms who want a beautiful angle to the Golden Gate Bridge.
+So that works out great in terms of scheduling and timing.
 We will always opt for less driving and more photographing!
+We especially like taking our couples to the Legion of Honor in San Francisco on Fridays because it avoids the whole downtown commuter traffic mess.

 Environmental Wedding Photography Factors

 San Francisco's famous Legion of Honor (officially named The Palace of the Legion of Honor) is unique among our San Francisco photo tour locations because it is partially covered.
 So this is where we take our couples when it is raining.
 Most of the poses you see on the pages below can still be done even in the rain.
 You can certainly not make that statement regarding her famous San Francisco "relatives".
 The other important factor is the shelter it provides.
 It can become a nice place to duck into when the wind is really blowing.
 High winds occur quite regularly in San Francisco given it's status as a coastal town.
-Lastly, it is a nice place to get relief from a really hot San Francisco day.
-This happens from time to time
+Lastly, it is a nice place to get relief from a really hot San Francisco day when some nice shade is in order.
+Believe it or not we do get hot days from time to time

 Rachel and Travis took advantage of our San Francisco City Hall photo tour and we had a great time visiting some beautiful locations.
 We started at the Legion of Honor and obtained the shots above and below.
 We finished up at Ghirardelli square and also put the bride and groom on a Cable Car for some fantastic photos.
 City Hall is beautiful, but it is still great to get out and see some of the sites throughout San Francisco.